piercefreeman/bungalo/README.md

 bungalo plex
 ```

 Mounts are published to the container as read-only volumes so Plex can index them without modifying source data.
+We launch a plex docker container of its own in order to provide a proper amount of isolation from our encryption credentials.

 ## Future Work